GEOLYTIX/mapp/foss4g_workshop/i_like_plugins.md

 ],
 ```

-Alternatively the plugin can also be loaded directly fromn this repository.
+Alternatively the plugin can also be loaded directly from this repository.

 ```json
 "plugins": [